obsei/obsei/README.md

 Refer [link](ATTRIBUTION.md) for attribution.

 ## Contribution
-Currently, as project is very early stages, we are not accepting any pull requests.
-We would love community's active contribution after few releases, first we want to shape the project with suggestion and feedback.
+As project is in very early stage, so we are not accepting any pull requests.
+First we want to shape the project with community's active suggestion and feedback.
 If you want a feature or something doesn't work, please create an issue.

 ## Changelog
 Refer [releases](https://github.com/lalitpagaria/obsei/releases) and [projects](https://github.com/lalitpagaria/obsei/projects).

+## Security Issue
+For any security issue please contact us via [email](mailto:obsei.tool@gmail.com)

 ## Citing Obsei
 If you use `obsei` in your research please use the following BibTeX entry: